 It is highly recommended to have your loved one’s physician review this document.

 The final plan must be posted in an obvious location where it can easily be seen, such as on the refrigerator.
 Every person in the care circle must be aware of its location and familiar with the included information.

 A medical action plan helps to ensure that when any symptoms strike, there is a plan of action readily available for whomever may be caring for your loved one.
 Sometimes the symptoms are minor and only require observation.

 Other times, it may be a life or death situation.
 Regularly reviewing and updating this document will ensure that whatever the situation, there is a plan of action that anyone can follow.

 Because thinking of all the scenarios can be tough, take a look at this example document to help you plan.
 Do not use this as a substitute for creating a personalized action plan!

 Medical Action Plan Examples

-In case you missed it, here is our Patient Medical Action Plan form.
+In case you missed it, here is my Patient Medical Action Plan form.